The Prodigies (film)

 The Prodigies is a 2011 animated science fiction action thriller film based on La Nuit des enfants rois, a novel written by French writer Bernard Lenteric.

-Released theatrically on 8 June 2011, the film received generally negative reviews from critics with most critics and audiences making comparisons between The Prodigies and two other films Village of the Damned and Law Abiding Citizen and was a box office bomb, grossing only $1 million against a budget of $31 million.
+Released theatrically on 8 June 2011, the film received generally negative reviews from critics, with most critics and audiences making comparisons between The Prodigies and two other films, Village of the Damned and Law Abiding Citizen.
+It was a box office bomb, grossing only $1 million against a budget of $31 million.

 Plot

 Ten-year-old Jimbo Farrar is a gifted child who suffers abuse at the hands of his parents.
 One day, in a fit of anger, Jimbo unintentionally uses his supernatural abilities, resulting in his mother's death and his father's suicide.
 Jimbo is then sent to a mental hospital, where he is later taken under the wing of billionaire Charles Killian, who helps him control his powers.

 Twenty years later, Jimbo becomes a renowned researcher at the Killian Foundation for Gifted Children.
 He creates an online game called "The Game" to identify other individuals with supernatural abilities.
 However, when five unrelated teenagers hack his computer and discover his plans, Jimbo shuts down the game.
 To his surprise, he receives a mysterious message asking, "Where Are You?"
 Determined to find the teenagers, he sets out on a quest.

 Meanwhile, Charles Killian dies, and the foundation falls into the hands of Melanie, his lesbian daughter, and Jenkins, her second-in-command.
 They plan to end Jimbo's game and focus on a TV show instead.
 To save the game and locate more gifted individuals, Jimbo proposes the idea of a televised competition called American Genius.
 Five hand-picked teenagers, Gil, Liza, Lee, Harry, and Sammy, are chosen as participants due to their extraordinary abilities.

 However, tragedy strikes when Liza is assaulted and raped by thugs while the teenagers are gathered in Central Park.
 Jimbo arrives too late to prevent the attack, but the pain Liza experiences is telepathically extended to the others, and they use their abilities to defeat the assailants.
 Liza falls into a coma, and Jimbo discovers that Melanie plans to cover up the crime to protect the TV show.

 Enraged, Jimbo confronts Melanie and loses control of his powers, leading to his dismissal from the Killian Foundation.
 Determined to protect the remaining teenagers, he locks himself in his office.
 In the meantime, the teenagers infiltrate the foundation's archives and find video recordings of Jimbo discussing his isolation and plans to bring gifted individuals together for revenge.